-Above: A historical globe built at Korolev's OKB-1 shows ground track of the Vostok-2 mission on August 6-7, 1961.
+A historical globe built at Korolev's OKB-1 shows ground track of the Vostok-2 mission on August 6 and 7, 1961.

 Preparing the Vostok-2 mission

 Even heavily censored Soviet accounts of the Vostok-2 mission provided hints about a great debate which had been raging over the proposed flight duration in the runup to Titov's launch.
-(507) During his vacation in Sochi, Crimea, following Gagarin's return, Korolev pondered over the plan of the second flight.
-At the time, medical specialists and "other experts" insisted on the mission limited to three orbits.
-Their main argument was that the first three orbits were ensuring landing within southern Russia, with the landing site drifting westward with each consequent orbit.
+(507) During his vacation in Sochi, Crimea, following Gagarin's flight in April 1961, Korolev pondered over the plan for the second manned flight.
+At the time, medical specialists and other experts insisted on the mission limited to three orbits.
+Their main argument was that the first three orbits were overflying southern Russia, with the landing site drifting westward with each subsequent orbit.
 Between the 8th and 13th orbit, the landing would fall into the ocean.
 (506) After the 13th orbit, the landing would be again possible in the USSR, however only in inhospitable and remote regions of the Soviet Far East covered with taiga, rocks and tundra.
 (507)

-Only after a day-long flight, the landing opportunity would shift back to the European part of Russia, however such duration was considered unacceptable to many.
-Data from Vostok test missions indicated that dogs apparently experienced vestibular problems after six or seven orbits.
+Only after the planet would make a full turn below the spacecraft in 24 hours after launch, would the landing opportunity shift back to the European part of Russia.
+However the commitment to a day-long mission presented serious medical concerns.
+The available data from Vostok test flights indicated that dogs had experienced serious vestibular problems after making six or seven revolutions around the Earth.

 Nikolai Kamanin, the head of cosmonaut training, and Vladimir Yazdovsky, leading space medicine expert, traveled to Sochi for a meeting with Korolev with a plan for a three-orbit flight.
-Coincidently, it would be the same duration which NASA had planned for the first orbital mission of the Mercury spacecraft.
+(Coincidently, NASA planned the first orbital mission of the Mercury spacecraft to last three orbits).

-According to the document, the mission would last up to 24 hours with a landing at the beginning of the 18th orbit along the Rostov-Kuibyshev-Perm line.
-The goals of the mission included:
+According to the document, the mission would last up to 24 hours, concluding at the beginning of the 18th orbit along the Rostov-Kuibyshev-Perm line.
+The goals of the mission were presented as following:

 The document placed available window for the Vostok-2 launch between July 25 and August 5, 1961.
-As in Gagarin's mission, the document asked to issue a public announcement about the mission, immediately after the confirmation that Vostok-2 had reached its orbit.
-(509)
+As with Gagarin's mission, the document proposed to make a public announcement about the launch, immediately after the confirmation that Vostok-2 had reached its orbit.

 Korolev returned to Moscow in June 1961, to personally lead preparations for the Vostok-2 mission.
-He oversaw final tests of the spacecraft in Podlipki from July 23 to July 26 and boarded a plane heading to the launch site in Tyuratam on July 31, 1961.
+He oversaw final tests of the spacecraft in Podlipki from July 23 to July 26 and then flew to a launch site in Tyuratam on July 31, 1961.
 (506)

-Titov had a professional Soviet-built Konvas movie camera onboard, which was modified for space flight (52) and could record on black and white and color film.
-The cosmonaut also received an optical telescope with magnification from three to five times.
-Vostok-2 also carried an upgraded air-conditioning system, which went through a 12-day laboratory testing.
-(509)
+Titov also had a professional Soviet-built Konvas movie camera aboard, which was modified for space flight (52) and could record on black and white and color film.
+The cosmonaut also received a small optical telescope with magnification from three to five times.

-As in Gagarin's mission, the orbit was expected to have a perigee of 180 kilometers, low enough to ensure natural decay and reentry of the spacecraft within 2-8 days of the mission, in case of a failure of the braking engine.
-At the same time, the spacecraft had enough power and air for a 10-day mission.
+As in Gagarin's mission, the orbit was expected to have a perigee of 180 kilometers, low enough to ensure natural decay and reentry of the spacecraft between two and eight days into the mission, in case of a failure of the braking engine.
+At the same time, the spacecraft had enough power and air for a 10-day flight.
 (509)